-The words earliest meaning in English was “something said or written in defense or justification of what appears to others to be wrong.
+The word’s earliest meaning in English was “something said or written in defense or justification of what appears to others to be wrong.
 Ben Franklin quoted, “Never ruin an apology with an excuse.”

-It can also be defined as a regretful acknowledgement of an offense or failure.
+It can also be defined as a regretful acknowledgment of an offense or failure.
 It shows remorse over your actions and acknowledges the hurt that your actions caused to someone.
 Admission of error followed by an expression of regret.
 A written or spoken expression of one’s regret for having wronged another.